matthew29tang/hri-game/README.md

 ![Game Structure](./game_graph.png)

 Robot actions are stored offline from the Monte Carlo Tree Search in a JSON format.

+### Features
+* Local storage (cookies) to store progress if site is closed
+* Random robot strategies for multiple treatments (Starting from versions 1.4+, even IDs=optimal, odd IDs=random)
+* Continue buttons only show up once videos finish playing to force users to watch all of video (on first time playing)
+* History of past room choices
+* Questions along the way and end questionnaire
+* Data is pushed to a google spreadsheet every step of the way.

+### Config
+* Room diagrams can be updated in `/src/img`.
+Rewards,  abilities, and video URLs can be changed in `/src/config.js`.
+* Robot strategies are stored offline in JSON files.
+You can add more robot strategies in the form `robot_actions#.js`.
+* Import the new strategies to `config.js` and add it to the array of strategies.
+Denise will randomly choose between the strategies.
+* Currently, strategy 0 is optimal (from mcts), strategy 1 is random (placebo).
+* To export more data from the site, make sure the state variable in game is added to the JSON payload that is sent to the google spreadsheet.
+    * Make sure the google spreadsheet has a column that matches the key in the JSON.

 ## Backend
 The frontend sends data to the backend to store in a google sheet using google sheets API.
 I used the Google-Spreadsheet Node package for this which can be found [here](https://www.npmjs.com/package/google-spreadsheet).